-The unseen and unfamiliar life of fish has given them low visibility in civil society, in policy circles, and in the animal welfare movement.
 The number of farmed fish outnumbers by far any other sentient animals farmed for food and the number of fish captured from the wild outnumber farmed fish by a factor of ten.

 Farmed fish live their entire lives in captivity, reliant on external control of water quality, feed and health treatments, with regular handling and little consideration to slaughter processes.
 In wild capture fisheries, fish are often chased to exhaustion, crushed, raised quickly to air pressure, and then asphyxiated or processed alive.